CristovaoHonorato/react-date-widgets/docs/index.md

 </div>
 </div>

-and you are ready to go.

 ### Usage

-The good news are that you don't need anything more to configure, even styles.
+The good news are that you don't need anything more to configure.
 You can just require widgets from your project:

 ```js
 import { render } from 'react-dom';